breuckelen/life-spin/README.md

 * The unbounded growth property was difficult to formulate as an ltl property.

 * We left the commented out property in our code.
-However, instead of using an ltl property we chose to simply search for fully alive states, and when finding none, we can reason that there was no unbounded growth.
+However, instead of using an ltl property we chose to simply search for fully alive states, and when finding none, we can reason that there was no unbounded growth for a limited search space.

 * We chose not to write a spaceship verifier as the parameters for what it means to be a spaceship are very loose, and so a verifier might incorrectly verify.
 Therefore, we found that it was much more useful to search for spaceship instances and then reason whether or not the instance fiven is actually a spaceship.